NVIDIA/nim-anywhere/README.md

 integrating NIMs.
 It natively scales out to full-sized labs and up to production environments.
 This is great news for building a RAG architecture and easily adding NIMs as needed\!
-If you're unfamiliar with RAG(Retrieval Augmented Generation), it is an architecture that combines the AI model with a retrieval system, allowing models to pull relevant external information.
+If you're unfamiliar with RAG, it dynamically retrieves relevant external information during inference without modifying the model itself.
 Imagine you're the \[xx\] of a company with a local database containing confidential, up-to-date information.
 You don’t want OpenAI to access it, but you need the model to understand it to answer questions accurately.
-The solution?
-Connect your language model to the database and feed them with the information.
+The solution, connect your language model to the database and feed them with the information.

 To learn more about why it's an excellent solution for boosting the accuracy and reliability of your generative AI models, [click me](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/)\!

-Get started with NIM Anywhere now with the [quick start](#quick-start) instructions and build your first RAG application\!
+Get started with NIM Anywhere now with the [quick start](#quick-start) instructions and build your first RAG application using NIMs\!

 ![NIM Anywhere
 Screenshot](.static/c15df7fd1efa293829b1e03871d7c4f5707d9396.png)

   - [Quick Start](#quick-start)
       - [Generate your NGC Personal Key](#generate-your-ngc-personal-key)